-- 4.5 The sampling method should take into account the type of anti-fouling system used on the ship (taking into account that different parts of the hull may be treated with different anti-fouling systems). - 4.6 Sampling and analysis of the ship's anti-fouling system could be related to only one or to all of the substances listed in Annex 1 of the AFS Convention.
-The following cases could be considered: - Case A. Analysis of organotin only - Case B. Analysis of cybutryne only - Case C. Simplified approach to detect organotin and cybutryne - 4.7 Depending on the case, the number of samples, analysis, and definition of compliance will differ.
+4.5 The sampling method should take into account the type of anti-fouling system used on the ship (taking into account that different parts of the hull may be treated with different anti-fouling systems).

+4.6 Sampling and analysis of the ship's anti-fouling system could be related to only one or to all of the substances listed in Annex 1 of the AFS Convention.
+The following cases could be considered:

+4.7 Depending on the case, the number of samples, analysis, and definition of compliance will differ.

-During in-service periods, anti-fouling coatings on ships' hulls often become damaged.
+1 During in-service periods, anti-fouling coatings on ships' hulls often become damaged.
 The extent of damage varies between ships and damaged areas can be visually recognized.
 Typically, damage can be restricted to localized areas, e.g. anchor chain damage (bow region), fender damage (vertical sides of hull), "rust through areas" (underlying rust causing coating failure), or in some cases can be in smaller areas scattered over larger areas of the hull (usually older ships where over-coating of the original system has taken place many times).